Updated: Apr 9

 The mind that is empty is not mindless.
 Similarly, a tummy that is full does not always empty.
 In Chinese Medicine, the emotions and state of mind are not separate from the behaviors of eating.
 It is not only what we eat that plays a role in our nourishment, but how we eat that feeds our spirit and quality of life.
 Just as overthinking and ruminating can adversely affect healthy spleen and stomach function, so can unfocused eating keep us ill at ease.

 Getting nourishment from digestion is a whole-body-mind-spirit process.
-When we allow ourselves appropriate seated space and time to enjoy what is presented on our plate, we can breathe and relax.
+When we allow ourselves an appropriately seated space and time to enjoy what is presented on our plate, we can breathe and relax.
 Food that is tasted and chewed multiple times, well, allows for full cycles of breath and tracking what we are eating between bites.
 Satisfaction arises with practice.
 A mind and tummy satiated will no longer crave or desire for what it did not have